wombleton/gitlaw-nz/acts/P/Prisoners' and Victims' Claims Act 2005.md

     *   (b) the manner in which information or documents of that kind may be made available.

-    (5) Every person commits an offence against this section, and is liable on summary conviction to a fine not exceeding $1,000, who, without reasonable excuse, fails to comply with a notice under subsection (1), or fails to answer a question asked under the notice.
+    (5) Every person commits an offence against this section, and is liable on conviction to a fine not exceeding $1,000, who, without reasonable excuse, fails to comply with a notice under subsection (1), or fails to answer a question asked under the notice.

+    Section 39(5): amended, on 1 July 2013, by [section 413][138] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 40 Power to maintain order at hearings, etc